DHancock/WinUI3Controls/README.md

 A control library for WinUI 3

 It currently contains a single control which provides a WinUI implementation of the **WPF GroupBox** control.\
-The library can be downloaded from NuGet.
-Search for "AssyntSoftware.WinUI3Controls"\
+The library is available as a [NuGet package](https://www.nuget.org/packages/AssyntSoftware.WinUI3Controls/).\
 To use the control:

 1) Add a xmlns identifier for the package to your container